-Effective with her appointment as Chief Medical Officer on July 7, 2021, Dr. Favit-Van Pelt and the Company entered into an employment agreement (the "Favit-Van Pelt Employment Agreement") with an initial term of three years beginning on July 7, 2021 (the "Initial Term") and which automatically renews for an additional one year period at the end of the Initial Term and each anniversary thereafter, provided that at least 90 days prior to the expiration of the Initial Term or any renewal term the Board does not notify Dr. Favit-Van Pelt of its intention not to renew
+Effective with her appointment as Chief Medical Officer on July 7, 2021, Dr. Favit-Van Pelt and the Company entered into an employment agreement (the "Favit-Van Pelt Employment Agreement") with an initial term of three years beginning on July 7, 2021 and which automatically renews for an additional one year period at the end of the initial term and each anniversary thereafter, provided that at least 90 days prior to the expiration of the initial term or any renewal term the Board does not notify Dr. Favit-Van Pelt of its intention not to renew.